ravikr42/github-demo/README.md

 # github-demo
-A simple depmo repository to show the basic git workflow
+A simple depo repository to show the basic git workflow